 For a more complex example, think of setting up start and end dates for a dashboard table, where I could enter formulas using the today function, set it to update automatically, and then base the other dates off that, using formulas.

-The eomonth formula comes in handy here, returning the last day of a month which falls a specified number of months before or after another date.
+The EOMONTH function comes in handy here, returning the last day of a month which falls a specified number of months before or after another date.

 For example, use the following formula to create the first day of the month prior to the current one: